CodeYourFuture/GitHomeworkFixErrors/homework.md

 What does it mean to "Commit your changes"?

-Send you code changes to your copy on your local repository to your git repository
+It saves any changes to your local repository.

 ## Question 16